 |Friday||9:00 am - 4:00 pm|

 Preparing for Assessment

 Preparing for Assessment:

 - How the English Assessment Prep.
 Program can help you!
-Take a look at our flier here and if you would like to sign up click here.
+Take a look for more information and to sign-up!

 - How the Math Assessment Prep.
 Program can help you!
-Take a look at our flier
+Take a look!